Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 Powell weighed his options.
 Unstable though he was, Saunders was the only man to hand who had the knowledge and experience necessary to do anything with the crashed "Hierarchy" ship before the salt water completely ruined it.
 And if they were as dangerous as he suggested, then his mission demanded at least sweeping the thing for tracking devices, beacons or other potential mission-compromisers, not to mention intelligence of a long-term threat.

 "...Fine." he relented.
 "You get to dive that wreck.
 You find any intel we can use and turn it over,and I might even drop the whole "never come back" thing.
-Now, I'm still kickin' you off this planet because I need trouble like you a **long** way from my mission, but if you can prove you're not a complete cock-up and turn up owt that's useful---and rip out and destroy anything that might lead this Hierarchy here...Well, there's the deal."
+Now, I'm still kickin' you off this planet because I need trouble like you a **long** way from my mission, but if you can prove you're not a complete cock-up and turn up owt that's useful - and rip out and destroy anything that might lead this Hierarchy here...Well, there's the deal."

 "Honestly I doubt it even has what I want."
 Adrian confessed.
 "But I'll be sure to look.
 What about after I've left?
 You got a phone number?"